 “They’ve worked and fought so hard to get their children back, they think asking for help is a sign of failure.
 In fact, I’ve noticed that parents under these circumstances are less likely to ask for help than others.
 But because I’ve worked with Stripey Stork many times, I’m able to reassure them that this is a positive thing.
 Everyone needs a helping hand now and again, and knowing when to ask is a sign of strength, not weakness.”

 Despite initial hesitations, Mum was overwhelmed with gratitude upon receiving brand new school shoes (thanks to Sal’s Shoes), nearly new coats for both children, filled school bags and all the non-branded uniform for a full school week.
 Particularly touching was the gift of a grey pinafore dress, which quickly became a cherished possession for her 7-year-old daughter.
-We heard she loves it so much that Mum has to keep washing it every evening because it’s the only one she’ll wear.
+She loved it so much, only having worn skirts for school before, that Mum had to keep washing it every evening.
+Once we heard, we were quick to send her some more to take that added pressure away from Mum.

 At the end of each school day, she exchanges her pinafore dress for her next new favourite item; a brand new hooded blanket.
 It was the first thing she tried on when Sarah arrived and what she was wearing when Sarah left: